 Off-Nadir Delta supports multiple spectral indices including NDVI (vegetation health), EVI (Enhanced Vegetation Index for high-biomass areas), NDWI (water content), and custom band combinations.
 Select different visualization options in the layer settings to apply these indices.

 Compare satellite imagery from different dates to detect forest cover changes.
-Use NDVI to highlight vegetation differences, or compare SAR backscatter changes.
-L-Band SAR (NISAR) is particularly effective for forest monitoring as it penetrates the canopy.
+Use NDVI to highlight vegetation differences, or compare Sentinel-1 SAR backscatter changes, which are sensitive to canopy structure and work through clouds.
 Create time-series comparisons to track gradual deforestation over months or years.

 False color composites display non-visible spectral bands (like near-infrared) as visible colors.
 The common NIR-Red-Green combination shows healthy vegetation as bright red, making it easy to distinguish vegetation types and identify stressed plants.
 In Off-Nadir Delta, select False Color visualization when viewing Sentinel-2 imagery.